forestryio/forestry.io/hugo/content/docs/troubleshooting/cant-publish-preview-or-save.md

 To find this error, look for the failure message in your `Site Activity`, located in the sidebar beside the logo.

 Inside the failure message you will see a `Failed, Show Log` button.
 Clicking this button will open new page with the error that caused the action to fail.
+As a site admin your can check the preview logs to get more information about the error and what file is triggering it.
+If you're an editor, reach out to your site admin.